 The continual growth and widespread use of the Internet, mobile phone and gaming technology has significantly enhanced our ability to communicate, share information, images, be entertained, and learn.
 There are enormous benefits to using digital media, which has revolutionised our lives.
-It is important to recognise that digital technology is integral to the lives of children and young people in today's society and that the majority have widespread access to the internet on their mobile phones, tablets and gaming devices via access to WiFi, much of which is free and unrestricted both publicly and in the home.
-This can make parental control of content and contact very challenging and with growing numbers of children having uncontrolled access to the internet, it is important to ensure that they have safe and positive online experiences.
+It is important to recognise that digital technology is integral to the lives of children and young people in today's society and that the majority have widespread access to the internet on their mobile phones, tablets and gaming devices via WiFi.
+Much of their WiFi access is free and unrestricted both publicly and in the home.
+This can make parental control of content and contact very challenging.

 The aims of this procedure are as follows:

 - To define the different types of digital technology and the risks they present to children and young people;

 - To provide guidance to practitioners regarding the safeguards that should be in place to protect children and young people using digital technology, whatever the setting;

 - To provide information about some risk indicators in relation to the internet and digital technology;